Halloween is all about the candy.

 - We celebrate Reformation Day.

 We try not to do anything too scary.
-The kids are little and sheltered and we often incorporate movies, history, and story characters.
+When the kids were little and sheltered and we often incorporated movies, history, and story characters.
 It’s just fun.
-We trick or treated on base or in our small neighborhood.
+We trick or treated on the military base or in our small neighborhood.